JoeyMckenzie/joeymckenzie.tech/content/2024/dapper-relations-multi-mapping-with-record-types.md

 Employees: [Sam Adams] // *Still* no duplicates!
 ```

-As we expect, no duplicate employees and we got to use even _less_ code.
-My favorite code to write is the code I don't
+As we expect, no duplicate employees, and we got to use even _less_ code.
+I don't know about you, but my favorite code
-have to write (trademarking that).
+to write is the code I don't have to write at all (trademarking that).

 ### TL;DR

 Model relationships and Dapper can be tricky at first, as it requires a bit more elbow grease to get the same niceties
-of EF out-of-the-box.
-I've always been a fan of slim ORMs and firmly believe in the power of raw SQL.
-All of the sample
+of EF out-of-the-box, but easily achievable thanks to `record` types and sets.
+For those interested, all the sample
 code for this post can be
 found [here](https://github.com/JoeyMckenzie/joeymckenzie.tech/tree/main/examples/dotnet/HopTracker) on my GitHub.
 As
 always, I hope someone out there finds this useful.